 There are many terms that the general public tends to confuse and often lead to major misunderstandings.
 Supreme Court Justice Scalia, in a 1987 ruling, equated evolution with the origin of life.
 Wrong; evolution does not deal with the origin of life, only how life changed.
 And there are important arguments about abortion and when life begins (it doesn’t begin or end, it just continues.)
 But I digress.

 One of my pet peeves is hearing the phrase “birds and animals.”
 A quick surfing of the web turns up the website birdsandanimals.com, and a wikianswers question “Are birds animals?”
 An economic blog site talks about huge numbers of “dead animals, birds, and fish.”
 Even an EPA website refers to the birds and animals of wetlands!
 Of course birds are animals, and what these references really mean are birds and mammals.
 Birds, mammals, cockroaches, starfish, worms, protozoa, leeches, etc. are all animals.
 Everything else belongs to one of the other four (or more, depending on the classification scheme) kingdoms of life, the best known of which is plants.
-If you say birds and animals, you are implying that birds are not animals (and so must be plants.)
+If you say birds and animals, you are implying that birds are not animals (and so must be plants or bacteria or fungi.)

 And there are lots of other misconceptions.
 Bats are mammals, not birds.
 Porcupines do not throw their quills.
 Ostriches do not bury their heads in the sand.
 Toads do not give you warts.
 Birds will not abandon their nest or eggs if you touch them and birds won’t explode if they eat rice thrown at weddings.
 There is little evidence that birds mate for life.
 They won’t choke if you feed them peanut butter.
 Pigeons are not a health hazard.